 Initial Occupational Health and Safety Assessments are completed in person for all animal users.
 NHP and Bat users are required to complete in person Occupational Health and Safety Assessment annually.
 All other animal users are required to complete an emailed Occupational Health Survey annually.

-Lab safety, new scientist questionnaire, CITI courses and occupational health and safety assessment must be completed prior to participating in DCM hands-on wet lab training.
+Lab safety, new scientist questionnaire, CITI courses and Occupational Health and Safety Assessment must be completed prior to obtaining access to the animal facility and participating in DCM hands-on wet lab training.

 Online CITI Program Training: